-Where energy consumption and demand charges are calculated under the time of day definitions outlined in section 1.6.1.
+Energy consumption and demand charges are calculated using the time of day definitions outlined in section 6.1.
 Demand charges apply to Peak periods only.

-1.4.2.
+4.2.
 Combination Pricing Options

 Combination Pricing Options (as set out in Table 2 of the Network Price Tables) are combinations of standard Pricing Options, which are applicable to connection points where an Endeavour Energy owned combination meter is installed1.
 A combination meter is one which can meter both a controlled load and normal Residential (or General Supply) consumption as two distinct energy flows.